 Unlike traditional property management companies, short-term rental property management companies can also help you with aspects relating to hospitality and short-term rental laws.
 As they have their own team in place, they have more capacity than an individual property manager to take care of all the facets of your short-term rental business and can help more with marketing and advertising, which can boost the property’s exposure.

 That being said, it can be quite expensive to enlist the services of these types of companies.
-In fact, you can pay as much as 30-50% of your total revenue.
+In fact, you can pay as much as 30-50% of your total revenue for short-term property management.

 If you’ve decided that you’re going to outsource property management services, first list the tasks with which you need help.
 Then, before you sign any contracts, you’ll also want to do your homework by considering the following factors: